You are here

 %change in P = %change in M – %change in y.

-• Real income – On the one hand, classical economists believe that wages and prices are flexible enough to restore economy to the full employment level of equilibrium.
+• Real income – On the one hand, classical economists believe that wages and prices are flexible enough to restore the economy to the full employment level of equilibrium.
 You can read Say’s Law of Market for the justification provided by classical economists.
-On the other hand, the full employment level of output depends on the economy’s aggregate production function and qualities of available resources.
-Both of these facts imply that changing money supply leads to directly proportionate change in price level, and thus nominal income; but it does not alter the real aggregate output because there is full employment level of output in the economy.
-This implies that there is a complete separation between nominal and real variables like money, income, wage and interest rate.
-Classical economists term this separation as classical dichotomy.
+On the other hand, the full employment level of output depends on the economy’s aggregate production function and the quality of available resources.
+Both of these facts imply that changing money supply leads to directly proportionate change in price level, and thus nominal income; but it does not alter the real aggregate output because there is a full employment level of output in the economy.
+This implies that there is a complete separation between nominal and real variables like money, income, wage, and interest rate.
+Classical economists term this separation as a classical dichotomy.

 3. There is not always full employment in the economy but less than full employment.

-If you like this article, then also don’t miss to read Say’s Law of Market, another pillar of complete classical model.
+If you like this article, then also don’t miss to read Say’s Law of Market, another pillar of a complete classical model.

-TopicBin is a blog promoted by an enthusiastic blogger cum economic academician and commercial banker.
-It aims to deliver conceptual articles related to economics, banking and finance.
+TopicBin is a publishing platform for authors, and it is promoted by an instructor, web developer and commercial banker.
+It aims to deliver conceptual articles related to economics, banking, finance, management and technical streams.

-Similar Articles
+More Articles

 Leave a Reply